-If you’re a millennial, it probably won’t shock you to learn that the average salary of a millennial today is an estimated 20% lower than the average salary that a baby boomer had at the same age (in real terms).
-What’s more, today’s millennials are deeper in debt than their parents were at their age.
-Let’s take a closer look at the average salary of a millennial.
+Based on the most recent U.S. Census Bureau data, the average salary for a millennial is $71,566 a year, or $1,376 a week.
+If you fit into this generation, it probably won’t shock you to learn that the average salary of a millennial today is estimated to be substantially lower, when accounting for inflation, than the average salary that a baby boomer had at the same age.
+What’s more, today’s millennials are in deeper debt than their parents were at their age.
+This makes it very important for millennials to plan out their money very carefully.

-Before we can explore the average salary of a millennial we’ll have to define our terms.
-So who counts as a millennial?
-Depending on who you ask, some will say that those born between 1982 and 2004 count among the ranks of millennials.
-Others define millennials as those born between 1981 and 1997.
+Before we dig too deep into the average salary of a millennial, let’s define what a millennial actually is.
+Depending on who you ask, you might hear that a millennial is anyone who was born between 1982 and 2004.
+Others define millennials as those born between 1986 and 1995.
 Whatever the exact boundaries you choose, you’ll notice that many millennials came of age during the Great Recession and have earned lower salaries as a result.

 Tips for Saving for Retirement

-- Start early.
+- Start saving and building wealth as early as possible.
 The sooner you start saving for retirement, the more you can reap the benefits of compound interest.

 - Don’t forget to take Social Security income into account when you’re figuring out how much you’ll need to save.
 SmartAsset’s Social Security calculator can help you figure out how much you’ll receive in annual payments.